CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Superproduct systems and left dilations

 Also here, we relax the notion of (adjointable) left semidilations to superproduct systems.
 We get a bit less than Proposition \ref{lsdilPSprop}:

 \bob Proposition \ref{lsdilPSprop} remains true for adjointable left semidilations and \nbd{E}semi\-groups provided $\sE^\podot$ \bf{is} a product system.
-(Equation \eqref{sgass} depends only on associativity , and the conclusion to get the next equation goes through directly, because we do not have to show first that the $v_{s,t}$ are coisometries.)
+(Equation \eqref{sgass} depends only on associativity, and the conclusion to get the next equation goes through directly, because by assuming that $\sE^\podot$ \bf{is} a product system, we do not have to show first that the $v_{s,t}$ are coisometries.)
 However, the proof also shows that we always have $\vt_t\circ\vt_s(\id_\sE)\le\vt_{st}(\id_\sE)$.
 And in order to verify if a superproduct system admitting an adjointable left semidilation is a product system, it is enough to check if in this inequality we have equality, that is, to check the semigroup property of $\vt$ at the single element $\id_\sE$.

 It is clear that also for left semidilations the $\vt_t$ cannot form a semigroup, unless $\sE^\podot$ is a product system.
 (If $\vt$ is a semigroup, then, as before for left dilations, the structure of $\sE^\podot$ is isomorphic to the structure of the product system associated with $\vt$.)
 We see in a minute that there exist proper superproduct systems that admit adjointable left semidilations (so that the associated $\vt_t$ cannot form a semigroup).